terryaney/Documentation.Camelot/KatApp.Vue.md

 Property Type: `boolean`;
 Gets a value indicating the disabled state of the current input.

-The value can by provided by the model or a RBL Framework calculation value.
+The value can by provided by the model or a RBLe Framework calculation value.

 Returns value based on following precedence:

 1. `model.isDisabled` delegate property
-1. `rbl-input.disabled` RBL Framework calculation value (if value is `1`)
+1. `rbl-input.disabled` RBLe Framework calculation value (if value is `1`)
-1. `rbl-disabled.value` RBL Framework calculation value (if value is `1`)
+1. `rbl-disabled.value` RBLe Framework calculation value (if value is `1`)
 1. `false` if no value provided.

 #### IKaInputScope.display